CMS Comparison: Most Popular CMS (Statistic)

 Joomla

 Representing 3.7% of our sample and coming in third place behind WordPress and Drupal is Joomla.
-This open-source CMS is less complicated than Drupal, and in most areas, more flexible than WordPress, making the creation of intricate websites easier for users lacking in extensive programming experience.
+This open-source CMS is less complicated than Drupal, and in most areas, more flexible than WordPress.
+It allows users, even without programming know-how, to easily create a detailed website.

 Joomla is also open-source and (basically) free.

-One of Joomla's greatest advantages is that it offers users the ability to create multiple language localizations for a single page, something that other platforms, like WordPress, can only accomplish through third-party plugins.
-Users are also given a freer hand in customizing and designing templates, with the added possibility of using different templates within a single project.
+One of Joomla's greatest advantages is that it allows users to set up multiple language localizations for a single page.
+Elsewhere, on WordPress, for example, this is only possible with third-party plugins.
+Users are also given more freedom when it comes to customizing and designing templates, as well as the ability to use different templates within a single project.

-Less complicated than Drupal; in many ways more flexible than WordPress
+Less complicated than Drupal, more flexible than WordPress

 Steeper learning curve than WordPress